 A decidedly different spring is in the air!

 Welcome the season of spring in the fresh mountain air of Saranac Lake!
 With a long-standing focus on wellness and the arts, we have plenty to keep you entertained and engaged during this season of growth and renewal.
-Festive and fun art and live music events, and a wide range of activities with everything from a leisurely trek on the accessible brick-paved Riverwalk along the Saranac River to paddling and stargazing make Saranac Lake the place to be this season.
-This spring, a rare and dazzling celestial event will occur on April 8, 2024, as a full solar eclipse sweeps across Saranac Lake – and you're invited to join the celebration!
+Festive and fun art and live music events, along with a wide range of activities—everything from a leisurely trek on the accessible brick-paved Riverwalk along the Saranac River to paddling and stargazing—make Saranac Lake the place to be this season.

 A vibrant town culture

-Saranac Lake is well known for its active arts scene, boasting numerous galleries and studios throughout town, and uniquely creative works like the Bug Crawl and the delightful sidewalk poems of Raining Poetry Project.
+Saranac Lake is well known for its active arts scene, boasting numerous galleries and studios throughout town, and uniquely creative works like the Bug Crawl and artist benches, or the delightful sidewalk poems of Adirondack Center for Writing.
 In addition to Saranac Lake's lively present-day culture, step into its storied history by taking a stroll through the Walk of Fame, or visiting any of the museums, notable landmarks, and cultural centers.

 Outdoor activities